 Under the auspices of the Hauser Global Law School Program at New York University, GlobaLex provides links to a growing collection of articles on foreign, comparative, and international legal research.
 The following guides are related to the general topic of international environmental law.

 The following are eBooks that focus on IEL or contain chapters that do.
 These are all available in the Law Library's West Academic Study Aids subscription.
+A valid Loyola Law ID and password are required for access.

 The LUC Law School has an active Environmental Law Society.
 For more information, see its webpage.